gogins/csound-extended/README.md

 This repository uses the core Csound repository, and some other third-party dependencies, as Git submodules, packages, or direct source downloads.
-There is one CMake build for it all.
+There is one build system for it all.

 ## Installation